nyberry/nyberrysite/tools/bmi.md

 <h3>Body Mass Index</h3>

 Body mass index (BMI) is derived by dividing the weight of a person by the square of their height.
-It is a "rule of thumb" measure, used to broadly categorize a person as underweight, normal weight, overweight or obese.
+It is a "rule of thumb" measure, used to broadly categorize a person as underweight, normal weight, or as having overweight or obesity.

 <br>
 <div class="center-table">